Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 It would be like claiming that your arteries were using your heart to rob blood from your veins, pretending like this process isn’t precisely what supplies your veins with blood in the first place, and the most baffling aspect of this phenomenon is that even people in favor of social-welfare policies dignify this silly premise and act as though a tax to fund something that helps poor people is a noble charity that people should be willing to sacrifice to pay, rather than something that ultimately funds the supposedly-aggrieved “Taxpayer.”

-But that is precisely what “taxpayer” thinking does: encourages to myopically focus on outflows in the form of our tax payments to the point of ignoring how government spending of money that it supposedly took from us - and, for state and local governments, that it did indeed take from us - is a large part of what makes the inflows that we have possible in the first place.
+But that is precisely what “taxpayer” thinking does: encourages to myopically focus on outflows in the form of our tax payments to the point of ignoring how government “spending” of currency that it supposedly took from us - and, for state and local governments, that it did indeed take from us - is a large part of what makes the inflows that we have possible in the first place.

-So, if you are not prepared to argue that national-government taxation do not fund spending, perhaps because you don’t feel comfortable doing it or perhaps because you’re talking about a state-level expenditure, you can respond to the “where does the money come from” question by asserting “from wherever it may also go,” forestalling any claim to grievance that the person may have that the expenditure in question would rob him of money in the form of tax payments.
+So, if you are not prepared to argue that national-government taxation do not fund spending, perhaps because you don’t feel comfortable doing it or perhaps because you’re talking about a state-level expenditure, you can respond to the “where does the currency come from” question by asserting “from wherever it may also go,” forestalling any claim to grievance that the person may have that the expenditure in question would rob him of currency in the form of tax payments.

 The Nasty Tax Politics Based On The Fallacy

-Oil field workers - to use a good example, since everything runs on oil - gripe that they have to pay taxes “to” fund welfare recipients when much of the oil-field workers' incomes come from the spending of these welfare recipients; the workers do not fund the welfare recipients any more than the welfare recipients fund the workers, but we – even, paradoxically, social-welfare-policy advocates – pretend that this is not so, pretend that one half of that cycle doesn't exist, and we use "taxpayer" identity as a way of exerting control over poor people, like choosing what foods they are allowed to purchase, because it's supposedly "MY MONEY."
+Oil field workers - to use a good example, since everything runs on oil - gripe that they have to pay taxes “to” fund welfare recipients when much of the oil-field workers' incomes come from the spending of these welfare recipients in the first place; the workers do not fund the welfare recipients any more than the welfare recipients fund the workers, but we – even, paradoxically, social-welfare-policy advocates – pretend that this is not so, pretend that one half of that cycle doesn't exist, and we use "taxpayer" identity as a way of exerting control over poor people, like choosing what foods they are allowed to purchase, because it's supposedly "MY MONEY."

 But we don't speak like or act like this in any other context.
-We don't hand money to a hairdresser after she just cut our hair and say "that's MY hard-earned money, you better not go spend it on drugs."
+We don't hand currency to a hairdresser after she just cut our hair and say "that's MY hard-earned money, you better not go spend it on drugs."
 We don't imagine that either the grocery-store owners or the grocery-store employees had better be good stewards of "our money" that we pay them for food.

 Therefore, a complaint about some public expenditure should never be a complaint about some tax to fund it and vice versa; we should speak of a hoped-for world in which currency-issuing governments would fund much of what state and local governments now fund.
 If someone in your town expresses frustration about being expected to vote for a tax increase to fund local schools, this is a perfect opportunity to remind people that funding schools this way is a political choice, that, while we’re not going to be able to change the way that the whole country does this before the upcoming local election on this tax, we ultimately do not have to create these toxic tax-to-fund fights in every municipality.
-By advancing this conversation, we can start to break the link in people’s heads between some specific tax that takes money from them and some specific expenditure that funds other people.
+By advancing this conversation, we can start to break the link in people’s heads between some specific tax that takes currency from them and some specific expenditure that funds other people.

 That is why, in every context, the connotation of "taxpayer" is still the same: a transactional worldview that is corrosive to the concept of the public good, that promotes a conservative-libertarian worldview and promotes hierarchy and exclusion.
 As Myerson and Carrillo write, "If we’re looking out for 'taxpayers' and not the public as a whole, we are favoring wealthier groups over poorer ones—white people over Black people, men over women, U.S.-born people over immigrants, and so forth."